petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

     git push bitbucket branch-name
     ```

-1. Navigate to the _Builds_ page in the DXP Cloud Console.
+1. Navigate to the _Builds_ page in the Liferay Cloud Console.

 1. Verify that the build displays for the pushed branch on the _Builds_ page.